myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 Let us use the relationship between obesity and cholesterol as an illustrative example within the context of my R code.
 I initially segment the comprehensive dataset into two subsets, one each for obesity and cholesterol prevalence, by employing the <b>filter()</b> function from the <b>dplyr</b> package, I was able to sift through the dataset, selecting records that correspond to specific "Questions" (i.e. "Obesity among adults aged >= 18 years" and "High cholesterol prevalence among adults aged >= 18 years").

-After filtering for the "Question" column, the <b>select()</b> function was pivotal in simplifying the dataset to include two more "essential columns," which encompassed LocationAbbr (state) and DataValue (the numerical data representing the prevalence rates).
+After filtering for the "Question" column, the <b>select()</b> function was pivotal in simplifying the dataset to include two more "essential columns," which encompassed LocationAbbr (state/territory) and DataValue (the numerical data representing the prevalence rates).

 Selecting by LocationAbbr is more than merely a matter of convenience; it was a strategic choice that underpins the comparability of data points across the two health indicators.
 This selection strategy ensures that each data point is anchored to a specific geographical identifier, thus enabling a meaningful comparison between obesity and cholesterol rates within the same locales.
 Subsequently, the DataValue column in each subset is appropriately renamed to Obesity and Cholesterol respectively through the <b>rename()</b> function.
-The R code then merges the obesity and cholesterol data frames into a single data frame for analysis by using the <b>left_join()</b> function, with the LocationAbbr column serving as the common key to align data points by state.
+The R code then merges the obesity and cholesterol data frames into a single data frame for analysis by using the <b>left_join()</b> function, with the LocationAbbr column serving as the common key to align data points by state/territory.

 This pre-processing phase culminates in a structured dataset that facilitates an intuitive understanding and lays a solid foundation for regression analysis.
 By ensuring that each subset contains aligned geographical identifiers alongside the corresponding health data, the stage is set for a rigorous examination of the potential correlation between obesity and cholesterol levels through regression models.